mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 ## Step 4: Finetuning on Chatv2

 Next, we will finetune our model on the train split of the chatv2 dataset to ensure that the bot still has its QA abilities.
-Chatv2 is the dataset that was used to finetune the MPT-30B model to be MPT-30B-Chat.
+Chatv2 is the dataset that was used to finetune the MPT-30B model to be [MPT-30B-Chat](https://huggingface.co/mosaicml/mpt-30b-chat) and includes GPT generated output.
 To run finetuning on Chatv2, run the following:

 ```bash
 mcli run -f mcli_yamls/finetune/finetune_30b_chat.yaml --cluster CLUSTER